 24. Ghost Tour of Cincinnati

-For those looking to explore the spookier side of the city, be sure to take a ghost tour of Cincinnati.
-Cincinnati is an old city, with settlers dating back to the late 1700s.
-The city is full of history, and as such, the city has its fair share of ghost stories and legends.
+Cincinnati is an old city with settlers dating back to the late 1700s, and as you might expect, it’s not without its tales of the macabre.
 The best way to learn about the city’s haunted history is on a ghost tour of Cincinnati.

-On the ghost tour, you’ll hear about some of Cincinnati’s most famous ghosts, including a woman who roams the streets looking for her lost child and a man who died in a fire at the Taft Hotel.
-The ghost tour will take you to some of the most haunted places in the city, including the Cincinnati Music Hall and the caretaker’s house at Spring Grove Cemetery.
+You’ll hear about Cincinnati’s most famous spooks, including a woman who roams the streets looking for her lost child and a man who died in a fire at the Taft Hotel.
+The ghost tour will transport you to some of the most haunted places in the city, including the caretaker’s house at Spring Grove Cemetery and the Music Hall – home of the Cincinnati Symphony Orchestra.

 25. Over-The-Rhine Neighborhood

 Over-The-Rhine is Cincinnati’s most historic neighborhood.
-This iconic neighborhood was once a thriving German immigrant community, and it’s now been revitalized into a hip and vibrant neighborhood.
-Today, the neighborhood is home to a variety of bars, restaurants, and shops, and it’s the perfect place to spend a day exploring.
+A once-thriving German immigrant community, the site is home to various bars, restaurants, and shops, and it’s the perfect place to spend a day exploring.

-You’ll visit some of the most popular places in Over-the-Rhine, learn about how it became the iconic neighborhood it is today, and maybe even sample some of the food and drink!
-The walking tour is a great way to learn about Cincinnati’s history and get an insider’s view of the city.
+You’ll visit some of the most popular places in Over-the-Rhine, discover how it became its iconic neighborhood today, and sample some delicious food and drink.

 26. Day Trip to Northern Kentucky

-One of the most fun things to do in Cincinnati?
-Leave Cincinnati.
-That’s right – just a short drive across the river will take you to Northern Kentucky, where you can enjoy a variety of attractions.
+It might be a bit counterproductive to suggest that one of the most fun things to do in Ohio is to actually leave Ohio, but just a short drive across the river will take you to Northern Kentucky, where you’ll find even more attractions.
+Think of it as a two-for-one special.

-First on your list should be the Newport Aquarium.
-The aquarium is home to over 70 exhibits, including a shark ray breeding program, an Amazon jungle exhibit, and even a frog bog!
-You can also take a behind-the-scenes tour of the aquarium, which is a great way to learn about the animals and how they’re cared for.
+First on your list should be the Newport Aquarium, which features over 70 exhibits, including a shark ray breeding program, an Amazon jungle exhibit, and the delightfully named frog bog.
+You can take a behind-the-scenes tour at the aquarium to learn about the animals and how they’re cared for.

 27. The Escape Game Cincinnati